tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ECDH functions are used as follows:

-* The public key to put into ECPoint.point structure is the result of applying the ECDH function to the secret key of appropriate length (into scalar input) and the standard public basepoint (into u-coordinate point input).
+* The public key to put into the KeyShareEntry.key_exchange structure is the result of applying the ECDH function to the secret key of appropriate length (into scalar input) and the standard public basepoint (into u-coordinate point input).
 * The ECDH shared secret is the result of applying ECDH function to the secret key (into scalar input) and the peer's public key (into u-coordinate point input).
 The output is used raw, with no processing.